2026 Property Tax Levy Error: Public FAQ

 Earlier this year, Olmsted County identified an administrative error that resulted in an additional $1.5 million being included in the county’s 2026 property tax levy.
 The error was a duplicate entry connected to the county’s annual appropriation for library services.

-How was the error discovered?
+How was the error discovered and communicated?

 Olmsted County staff identified the error internally and notified county leadership.
 Leadership then contacted the Minnesota Department of Revenue (DOR) for guidance.
 After receiving guidance from the DOR, the county issued a press release to the public.